 What does a typical day at work look like for you?

 Part of what makes being a Career Mentor so exciting is the wide variety of roles that I can fill on a daily basis.
 Some days I come into work and help students prepare their resumes and cover letters, some days I’m off to classrooms to give a presentation on interviewing skills, and some days I’m asked to write articles about what it’s like to be a Career Mentor!
-But the most exciting time of year in the Career Center is always Career Fair season.
+But the most exciting time of year in the Career and Advising Center is always Career Fair season.
 Sponsoring our variety of Career Fairs is a massive annual undertaking that requires the entire Career Center team to come together to make them successful.
 As a Career Mentor my role in this success was primarily assisting with setting up and tearing down the event, as well as recording what companies were interviewing students at these events.

 What do you enjoy most about being a Career Mentor?